telerik/kendo-react/docs/knowledge-base/treelist-validation.md

 The example below demonstrates this approach where the variable `isValid` is set to `false` when the input length is less or equal to 4.
 Based on its value, the `valid` prop of the KendoReact Input component is set and shows a validation message.
 In addition, in the `save` function, the state is set only when `isValid` is set to true:

 {% meta id:index height:500 %}
+{% embed_file treelist/treelist-inline-editing-validation/app.jsx preview %}
-{% embed_file treelist/treelist-inline-editing-validation/main.jsx preview %}
+{% embed_file treelist/treelist-inline-editing-validation/main.jsx %}
 {% embed_file treelist/treelist-inline-editing-validation/my-command-cell.jsx %}
 {% embed_file treelist/treelist-inline-editing-validation/data.js %}
 {% endmeta %}